Canadian auto sales nudge higher in March

 Year to date, Chrysler’s total sales were up 4.9 percent at 60,869 vehicles, with truck sales 10.8 percent higher and car sales down 21.4 percent.
 The company said the results marked its best first quarter and March sales since 2000.

-So far this year, total Canadian sales are down 7.7 percent to 53,169 vehicles, Ford said.

-General Motors Canada (GM.N) said that March sales grew by 7.8 percent jump to 21,790 vehicles, from 20,218 in the same period last year.
+General Motors Canada (GM.N), which was also expected to release its data on Tuesday afternoon, had a 7.8 percent jump in sales, DesRosiers’ report said.
+Total sales increased to 21,790 vehicles, from 20,218 in the same period last year.

-“Retail sales for Chevrolet, Buick, GMC and Cadillac increased by 12 percent, 25 percent, 10 percent and 17 percent, respectively,” said John Roth, GM Canada vice president of sales, service and marketing.

 Toyota Canada Inc (7203.T) said its March sales rose 6.8 percent to 17,397 cars and trucks, lifting first quarter sales 6.2 percent above the same period last year.